nktice/AMD-AI/ROCm-7-dev.md

 python_cmd="python3.10"
  ## Torch for ROCm
 # generic import...
-# export TORCH_COMMAND="pip install torch torchvision --index-url https://download.pytorch.org/whl/nightly"
+# export TORCH_COMMAND="pip install torch torchvision --index-url https://download.pytorch.org/whl/nightly/rocm7.1"
-# workaround for ROCm + Torch > 2.4.x - https://github.com/comfyanonymous/ComfyUI/issues/3698
- export TORCH_BLAS_PREFER_HIPBLASLT=0
-# use specific versions to avoid downloading all the nightlies... ( update dates as needed )
-# Note that torchvision sometimes needs the previous night's version of torch, so their dates are sequential
- export TORCH_COMMAND="pip install --pre torch==2.10.0.dev20251021+rocm7.0 torchvision==0.25.0.dev20251022+rocm7.0 --extra-index-url https://download.pytorch.org/whl/nightly/rocm7.0"
+export TORCH_COMMAND="pip install --pre torch==2.10.0.dev20251123+rocm7.1 torchvision==0.25.0.dev20251124+rocm7.1 --extra-index-url https://download.pytorch.org/whl/nightly/rocm7.1"
  ## And if you want to call this from other programs...
  export COMMANDLINE_ARGS="--api"
  ## crashes with 2 cards, so to get it to run on the second card (only), unremark the following